Methodology

 Framework developed by Prince Campbell.
 Chartreuse Explosives.
 New York.

-Run the instrument on any artist, politician, or public figure.
+Run the instrument on any musician, politician, athlete, or public figure.

 Run analysis